linode/docs/docs/platform/billing-and-support/network-transfer-quota/index.md

   name: Linode
 ---

-Every Linode plan includes a network transfer quota.
+Every Linode plan includes a *network transfer quota*.
 Transfer quotas represent the total amount of monthly traffic your services can use as part of your plans' basic pricing.

 Transfer quota amounts are listed for each plan on the Linode [pricing page](https://www.linode.com/pricing).